 Finetec and Coliro Watercolor Review Lightfast Testing Mica Metallic + Standard Transparent and Opaque Paint Sets

-Finetec and Coliro were previously one company, now split into two brands with different distribution areas.
+Finetec and Coliro were previously one company, but split into two brands with different distribution areas.
 Both of which carry some overlapping colors from their original line up, and each began add unique colors to their respective brands in recent years.
 They both make some of the most sparkly metallic mica based watercolors on the market.
 Often shown off by hand-lettering artists focusing on fancy calligraphy, they are increasingly also used as accents in illustration.
-They are surprisingly lightfast in the colorful ranges, which is not always the case in other brands.
+Many colors from both ranges are lightfast, but be cautious about the new 2020-2021 sets that say "neon" "fluorescent" "glow in the dark" or "vibrant" which are very likely fugitive.

 The video above covers the 2020 special limited edition featuring Peggy Dean brush lettering art, Legion Stonehenge Aqua black watercolor paper (100% cotton).
 You can find Finetec paints for sale at Blick here.